avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-4-ComboBox.md

 ### 17.4.
 ComboBox

-The [`ComboBox`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ComboBox.html) control enables users to choose an option from a predefined list of choices, or type in another value if none of the predefined choices matches what the user want to select.
+The [`ComboBox`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ComboBox.html) control enables users to choose an option from a predefined list of choices, or type in another value if none of the predefined choices matches what the user wants to select.
 The `ComboBox` control is represented by the class `javafx.scene.control.ComboBox`.

 You create a `ComboBox` simply by creating a new instance of the `ComboBox` class.
 Here is a `ComboBox` instantiation example: